mathieubray/KPDGUI/README.md

 **NOT MEDICAL ADVICE:** The content contained in this software is not intended to and does not constitute medical advice.
 The accuracy, completeness, adequacy, or currency of the content is not warranted or guaranteed.
 The use of information from this software is at the user's own risk.
 Users should never disregard professional medical advice or delay in seeking it because of something resulting from the software.

-Mathieu Bray 2016. *KPDGUI: A Visualization Software Platform for Managing a Kidney Paired-Donation Program.* Contributions: M. Bray, W. Wang, M.A.
+Mathieu Bray 2016-2018. *KPDGUI: Interactive Software for Management of a Kidney Paired-Donation Program.* Contributions: M. Bray, W. Wang, M.A.
 Rees, P.X-K. Song, A.B.
 Leichtman, V.B.
 Ashby, J.D.
 Kalbfleisch.
 This work was supported in part by the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK) through grant number 1R01-DK093513.
 Dr. Rees  is supported in part by NIAID grants R21 AI-111579 and R01-AI090244.
 Drs.
 Rees and Leichtman are supported in part by AHRQ grant R18 HS-020610.
 The authors have no relevant financial relationships with commercial interests to disclose.